SB2799/T/README.md

 In this project I have made a nav bar containing links that will render different components.

-this is not exactly done usibg styles fully , I have used bootstrap for layout and some class styles, will update it further should there be a need.
+this is not exactly done using styles fully , I have used bootstrap for layout and some class styles, will update it further should there be a need.

 first link opens to home page
 Second link opens to basic image and text